ibm-functions/composer/docs/COMBINATORS.md

 | [`retry`](#retry) | error recovery | `composer.retry(3, 'connect')` |
 | [`retain`](#retain) | persistence | `composer.retain('validateInput')` |

-The `action`, `function`, and `literal` combinators and their synonymous construct compositions respectively from actions, functions, and constant values.
+The `action`, `function`, and `literal` combinators construct compositions respectively from actions, functions, and constant values.
 The other combinators combine existing compositions to produce new compositions.

 ## Shorthands